H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 ## Why This Matters for Polymathmatic Geography

-This chapter defines how Ms. Jarvis is continuously tested and validated as living community infrastructure.
+This chapter defines how Ms. Allis is continuously tested and validated as living community infrastructure.
 It supports:

 - **P3 – Power has a geometry** — by making system health, failure modes, and